Dennis960/MandelbrotSet/README.md

 [Apache License 2.0](LICENSE)

 If you use this project, I would appreciate credit by linking to this repository but I don't require it.
+I don't have any experience with licenses, so if you have any questions, feel free to contact me.